Dynamic beats fixed: On phase-based algorithms for file migration: 4-Competitive Algorithm Dynamic-Local-Min

 The next three summands of \eqref{eq:long_phase_alg1} can be also bounded appropriately:

 Lastly, for bounding $h(v_h)$, we use the fact that $v_h$ is a minimizer of $h$, and hence

 Note that in \eqref{eq:long_phase_alg4} we split some of the paths and choose the longer ones, so that the budgets on edges are not violated.
-Bound \eqref{eq:long_phase_alg4} is depicted on the figure below.
+Bound \eqref{eq:long_phase_alg4} is depicted in the figure below.

 By combining \eqref{eq:long_phase_alg1}, \eqref{eq:long_phase_alg2}, \eqref{eq:long_phase_alg3} and \eqref{eq:long_phase_alg4} (or simply adding edge coefficients on the last three figures), we observe that the budget (\eqref{eq:long_phase_opt}, i.e., the edge coefficients on the first figure) is not exceeded.
-This implies $4$-competitiveness, i.e., that \eqref{eq:4comp} holds for any long phase and concludes the proof of \lref[Theorem]{thm:4comp}.
+This shows that \eqref{eq:4comp} holds for any long phase.
+Recall that in the previous subsection we showed that \eqref{eq:4comp} holds also for any short phase.
+This concludes the proof of \lref[Theorem]{thm:4comp}.